abuseofnotation/category-theory-illustrated/_chapters/01_set.md

 **Task:** One law down, two to go: Go through the previous section and verify that isomorphisms also satisfy the other equivalence relation laws.

-The practice of using isomorphisms to define an equivalence relation is very prominent in category theory where isomorphisms are denoted with $≅$, which is almost the same as $=$ (and is also similar to having two opposite arrows connecting one set to the other.)
+The practice of using isomorphisms to define an equivalence relation is very prominent in category theory where isomorphisms are denoted with $≅$, which is almost the same as $=$ (and is also similar to having two opposite arrows connecting one set to the other).

 {% if site.distribution == 'print'%}